Paid Family Leave PassesMay 31, 2019

 The program will cost $5.1 million to start up, and authorizes bonding funds for the IT infrastructure, which will be paid back by the program.
 There will be a 0.5 percent earnings deduction from every employee’s paycheck to continually fund this program.

-It is a fact is that most working families in Connecticut have not had access to paid leave, but this legislation will change that and in the end all of our state will benefit.
+It is a fact is that most working families in Connecticut have not had access to paid leave, but this legislation will change that and our entire state will benefit.

 No one should have to choose between their family and a paycheck, and this legislation will help employers attract and retain talented workers.